After wake-up call, Golden Knights face Blue Jackets

-The Vegas Golden Knights will try and bounce back from their most lopsided loss of the season when they host the Columbus Blue Jackets on Sunday afternoon at Las Vegas.
+The Vegas Golden Knights will try to bounce back from their most lopsided loss of the season when they host the Columbus Blue Jackets on Sunday afternoon at Las Vegas.

 Vegas (42-21-6, 90 points) comes in off a 7-2 home loss to the Calgary Flames on Thursday, allowing five unanswered goals to end the game.

-It was just the third regulation loss since the All-Star break (13-3-2) for the Golden Knights, who saw their Pacific Division lead shrink to one point over the Los Angeles Kings heading into Saturday’s action.
+It was just the third regulation loss since the All-Star break (13-3-2) for the Golden Knights, who now are tied for the Pacific Division lead with the Los Angeles Kings heading into Saturday’s action.

 It also marked the first loss as a Golden Knights goaltender for Jonathan Quick (4-1-0) since coming over from Columbus, via the Kings, at the trade deadline.
 The two-time Stanley Cup champion with the Kings was a member of the Blue Jackets for only a day after being obtained along with draft picks for goalie Joonas Korpisalo and defenseman Vladislav Gavrikov.